Yue-ZHAO/MWDET_Project/README.md

 ## Introduction

 In this project, we mainly focus on the detection of learners' mind-wandering during watching lecture videos.
 Since mind-wandering may have negative effects on learners' learning performance in video watching.
 Previous studies show that there are some relationships between mind-wandering and gaze movements.
 However, most of these studies are based on specific eye tracking devices, which are expensive.
 It is not applicable for average learners using them in MOOCs.
-Therefore, in our project we investigate whether we can detect learners' mind-wandering based on webcam-based eye tracking.
+Therefore, in our project, we investigate whether we can detect learners' mind-wandering based on webcam-based eye tracking.

 In this page, we first introduce a Web application which is used to collect participants' gaze data and reports of mind-wandering during watching lecture videos.
 Then we release the data about mind-wandering reports and the raw gaze data collected by both [Tobii](https://www.tobii.com/) and [WebGazer.js](http://webgazer.cs.brown.edu/)[1].
-After a brief introduction of the dataset, the experiment results and classifier parameters are introduced, which are included in our papers partially due to the space limitation,.
+After a brief introduction of the dataset, the experiment results and classifier parameters are introduced, which are included in our papers partially due to the space limitation.
 In the last part, we introduce the scripts used in our project for data processing and mind-wandering detection.

+For detail content about our project, please check [our paper](https://github.com/Yue-ZHAO/MWDET_Project/blob/master/ECTEL_2017_mindwandering.pdf)

+## Experiment Settings

+### Participants
+We recruited our study participants (six females, seven males, all with a computer science background) through an internal mailing list and did not pay them.
+Six of them wore glasses or contact lenses.

+### Hardware and Software
+We used two eye-tracking devices in the study, a high-quality one as a reference and a low-quality webcam.
+Concretely, we made use of the professional \toxtwo{} eye tracker and its corresponding software Tobii Studio to estimate participants' gaze points.
+Our webcam is the built-in camera of our experimental laptop, a Dell Inspiron 5759 with a 17-inch screen and a $1920 \times 1080$ resolution.
+To estimate the gaze points based on a live webcam feed, we relied on \texttt{WebGazer.js}~\cite{papoutsaki2016webgazer}, an open source eye-tracking library written in JavaScript.

-## Web Application for Experiments
+### Web Application

 During the experiments, participants are asked to watch two lecture videos (i.e. [solar energy](https://www.youtube.com/watch?v=SNmKom56HqE) and [nuclear energy](https://www.youtube.com/watch?v=BW4Q9YQ2gAQ)).
 Before each video, there is a webcam setup and a calibration for WebGazer.js.
-In the webcam setup, participants are asked to make sure their faces are fully detected before the calibataion.
-In the calibration, participants are asked to click 40 dots randomly appearing in the screen.
+In the webcam setup, participants are asked to make their faces fully detected before the calibration.
+In the calibration, participants are asked to click 40 dots randomly appearing on the screen.
 The calibration of Tobii is conducted before the participants start interacting with the Web application.

-In our experiments, Tobii studio runs in the background while participants are interacting with this Web application.
 When participants are watching lecture videos, their gaze data is recorded by both Tobii and the Web application at the same time.
 Their reports of mind-wandering are recorded by the Web application.

 If you are interested in this Web application, the detail information and setup can be found in [this repository](https://github.com/Yue-ZHAO/MWDET_WebApp).

-## Dataset
+### Experiment Dataset

 You can download the dataset from either [Github](https://github.com/Yue-ZHAO/MWDET_Project/blob/master/Data_Publish.zip) or [Dropbox](https://www.dropbox.com/s/1gl7mov3q0pbqrk/Data_Publish.zip?dl=0)